 - Update the site map to ensure all pages can be indexed by search engines

 Once you have completed these steps, your website should be up and running.
 Taking your staging site live is essential to the success of your website and should be taken seriously.
-By following the steps outlined above, you can guarantee that your staging site will be launched without any issues.
+By following the WordPress development tips above, you can guarantee that your staging site will be launched without any issues.

 Looking for Website Design Services?